 It can be pretty bothersome when a QA test engineer starts getting resistance from developers when they ask them questions like “Have you created unit test for your code?” and “Are you using Test Driven Development?”
 The issue only intensifies if you don't understand these key concepts yourself.

 Also –you'll have a hard time convincing a developer why they need to do something if there isn't a solid understanding between everyone on the development team of what these terms mean.

 So for the folks out there that are facing the same confusion or resistance within your organizations, I hope this helps.

 Unit Testing Vs Integration Testing

-Okay … I would think this would be a fundamentally-understood concept, but at one company I worked for, they used the word “unit testing” to mean something completely different then what most programmers consider it to be.
+Okay … I would think this would be a fundamentally-understood concept, but at one company I worked for, they used the word “unit testing” to mean something completely different than what most programmers consider it to be.

-Unit testing is testing the smallest single amount of code or discreet behavior as possible; usually at a method level.
+Unit testing is testing the smallest single amount of code or discreet behavior as possible, usually at a method level.
 A unit test shouldn't have any dependencies on anything external, such as other methods or APIs.
 The reason for not having dependencies on anything else is that if the unit test fails, it's easy to know where it failed.
 Think of a single Lego block.

 When you start combining two or more pieces of logic together, it gets you into integration testing.
 Think of combining multiple Legos blocks together.

 Test-Driven Development (TDD) uses tests as a way to design code by creating the test first before any actual production code is written.
 You then try to make the test pass by creating production code that fulfills the test.
 This is usually a five-step process:

 - Write a test (some also call this a specification).